Tyler O'Neill Player Props: Cardinals vs. Athletics

 Tyler O'Neill At The Plate

-- O'Neill has eight doubles, six home runs and 16 walks while batting .241.
+- O'Neill has eight doubles, six home runs and 19 walks while hitting .238.

-- O'Neill has reached base via a hit in 30 games this season (of 45 played), and had multiple hits in seven of those games.

-- O'Neill has driven home a run in 11 games this season (24.4%), including more than one RBI in 6.7% of his games and producing three or more of his team's runs on one occasion..
+- O'Neill has driven in a run in 11 games this season (23.9%), including three games with more than one RBI (6.5%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 17 of 45 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.